Mark Nawaqanitawase: NSW Country

-2018 – 19
+2018–19

 Nawaqanitawase began his professional career in 2018, signing with the NSW Country Eagles in the National Rugby Championship.
 He scored his first professional try in a 24–24 draw against the Fijian Drua on 14 September 2019.
 He scored another three tries in a year which saw the Eagles win the Horan-Little Shield for the first time since 2016.

 Following the 2019 season, the NRC competition was disbanded including franchises.

-NSW Waratahs
+Waratahs

-2020 – 22
+2020–22

 Nawaqanitawase signed to the Waratahs squad for the 2020 season.
 He made his Super Rugby debut against the Crusaders on 1 February 2020, scoring two tries in a 42–23 loss.
 He scored another try the following week against the Blues.
 Nawaqanitawase finished his debut season having played 9 matches and scoring 4 tries.

 In 2021, despite a disappointing year for the club, Nawaqanitawase extended his contract with the Waratahs until the end of the 2023 season.

-Nawaqanitawase had a breakout 2022 Super Rugby Pacific season, starting in 10 of his 12 matches, scoring seven tries and playing a total of 842' in a year which saw the Waratahs finish 6th on the ladder and reach the Quarter-finals.
+Nawaqanitawase had a breakout 2022 Super Rugby Pacific season, starting in 10 of his 12 matches, scoring seven tries and playing a total of 842' minutes in a year which saw the Waratahs finish 6th on the ladder and reach the Quarter-finals.

+Japan

+In January 2026, The Sydney Morning Herald reported that Nawaqanitawase had signed a two-year deal for more than AUD1 million a season to play for an unnamed club in the Japan Rugby League One (JRLO), with strong interest also coming from clubs in the French Top 14.
+Nawaqanitawase had advised the Sydney Roosters in September 2025 of his wish to depart the club upon the expiration of his contract in 2026, with the intent to pursue a return to rugby union in preparation for the 2027 Rugby World Cup in Australia.
+As he has been inactive internationally for Australia's first, second, and sevens national teams in rugby union since 2024, and since Rugby Australia (RA) scrapped Giteau's law in August 2025, Nawaqanitawase would be eligible to represent Australia, Fiji or Italy by the 2027 Rugby World Cup.

+In February 2026, Nawaqanitawase was confirmed to join the Saitama Wild Knights in the Japan Rugby League One (JRLO) ahead of the 2026–27 season.

-International
+International rugby union

 Australia U20

 Nawaqanitawase was a part of the U20 side that won their first title of the 2019 Oceania Rugby U20 Championship.
 Nawaqanitawase played twice and scored twice, with both tries being scored against Japan U20.

 In the 2019 World Rugby U20 Championship, Nawaqanitawase played all five of the Junior Wallabies' matches, including the final against France in which he scored the second-fastest try in a World Rugby U20 Championship final.
 Unfortunately, the Junior Wallabies lost by one point: 23–24.